puffetto/spdu/README.md

 1. I should always respond with my own IP, if the client could reach the DNS running here it can also reach the service (and we are working only on reachability/site redundancy, services which go down are expected to be handled by other means)
 2. IF i can reach the service on beta.domain.tld then I suppose that it is alive, and I should put in the reply also the IP of beta; so we balance the load under normal operation

-Thus, first of all set up the proper records in the main domain.tld zone to that api points to api.pool and the zone pool is delegated to all nodes:
+Thus, first of all set up the proper records in the main domain.tld zone to that api points to api.pool and the zone pool is delegated to all nodes, this does not require any dynamic change but I still keep the TTLs short, because I like it this way ;) :
 ```
 alpha.domain.tld.
 60 A 1.2.3.4
 beta.domain.tld.
 60 A 5.6.7.8